 01 of 06

-Although it's a weekly family meal for many Moroccans, couscous is also a favorite to serve at social gatherings and special occasions.
+Although it's a weekly family meal for many Moroccans, couscous with chicken is also a favorite to serve at social gatherings and special occasions.
 Chicken, lamb or beef may be used.

 The two most popular couscous preparations are with an assortment of seven vegetables or with a sweet, syrupy caramelized onion and raisin garnish called tfaya.
 However, It's increasingly common to see the tfaya used as a garnish to vegetable couscous as shown here – so good!